Steer clear of ghost brokers selling fake car insurance

 Check who your post is addressed to

-So it’s important to check your post carefully to make sure what’s being sent is addressed to you or someone else living at the address.
+That's why it’s important to check your post carefully to make sure it’s all addressed to you or someone else living there.
 And if you start getting insurance documents for someone who doesn’t live at your address, call the insurer in question and speak to their fraud department.

 It’s a big issue

-Ghost broking activity is on the up.
-In fact, it makes up 20% of all the fraud that’s been picked up by our Policy Fraud team.
-And we’ve identified that there are approximately 8,000 policies a year which are linked to ghost broking.
+We’re seeing more and more ghost broking.
+In fact, it makes up 20% of all the fraud our Policy Fraud team are picking up.
+And we’ve found that approximately 8,000 policies a year are linked to ghost broking.

 So what are we doing to protect you?